 In June 2014 our parish was blessed with the arrival of the delightful Father Wayne Bendotti as Priest-in-charge.
 Popular among young and old, he brought a fresh approach to Catholicism with his open nature and down to earth, inspiring homilies.

 January 2016 saw Fr Wayne’s departure to Dardanup Parish and the arrival of Father Gayan Thamel.
 A gentle soul, Father Gayan arrived from ministering in Lake Grace and spent the next two and a half years working tirelessly and humbly for St Augustine’s.
 So much was achieved during Fr.Gayan’s time, his departure to Paramatta parish, NSW, in August, 2018 was certainly felt by many.
 We wish him all the best for 2019 and thank him for the creativeness and ingenuity he brought to St Augustine’s.

-St Augustine’s parish currently awaits the arrival of our new priest-in-charge, Fr.
+St Augustine’s parish celebrates the arrival of our new priest-in-charge, Fr.
 Marcellos Rosales, from WA’s Margaret River region.
-Due to begin his stay here in January, 2019, St Augustine’s welcomes him with open arms and looks forward to the new liturgical year.
+Fr.
+Rosales began his stay here in January, 2019, and we welcome him with open arms as we embrace the new liturgical year.